 Monthly and Triennial Testing

-$399 (US) per student: Includes the Emergency Power Supply System (EPSS): Maintenance, Testing, and Compliance Manual, practice test, final examination, and certification.
+$299 (US) per student: Includes the Emergency Power Supply System (EPSS): Maintenance, Testing, and Compliance Manual, lesson videos (37), practice test, final examination, and certification.
 Once an individual has earned the CHEPP® designation, that individual may use it for professional communications, such as letterheads, office stationery, business cards, directory listings, and in signatures.
 Students have 365 days to complete the certification program.
-Please return to the top of this page to register.

 Professional Standards of Conduct